RillingDev/yugioh-deck-tool/README.md

 Prerequisites:

 -   Git
 - Node.js
--   yarn
+- NPM

 Then perform the following steps:

 1. Clone the repository.
+2. Execute `npm ci` inside the cloned directory.
-2. Execute `npm run setup` inside the cloned directory.
+3. Execute `npm run serve` inside the cloned directory.
-3. Execute `serve` in `./packages/application`.

-#### NPM Scripts

--   `serve` in _application_ to develop.
--   `test` to compile and run tests.
--   `build` to build production files.

 #### Build Output

 -   `common.js` contains code required for both the tooltip and the deck-tool to work, **and has to be loaded before these**.
+- `tooltip.js` and `tooltip.css` contain code for the tooltips.
 - `app.js` and `app.css` contain code for the actual deck-tool.
--   `tooltip.js` and `tooltip.css` contain code for the tooltips.
 - `index.html` contains a basic setup loading the aforementioned files and starts the deck-tool with tooltips.

 The `.map` files are optional and only used for debugging.

-### Notes

-Even though every package has its own tsconfig, those are only used when running TypeScript for that specific package (e.g. when running tests).
-When using the `build` script, only the `application` tsconfig is used, even when resolving TypeScript code from other packages.

 ### Architecture